Food to the rescue

 - 21 May 2019

-This National Volunteer Week Baptcare celebrates the generous contribution of our 790 passionate Baptcare volunteers, like Jeff Davies whose profile is shared below, who have contributed over 42,000 hours to volunteering this year alone.
+This National Volunteer Week BaptistCare celebrates the generous contribution of our 790 passionate BaptistCare volunteers, like Jeff Davies whose profile is shared below, who have contributed over 42,000 hours to volunteering this year alone.
 Our youngest volunteer is just eight years old and plays chess with one of our residents at Hedley Sutton Community while our oldest is 95 who assists in the kiosk at Strathalan Community.
-Baptcare will hold 19 events this week recognising the contribution of our volunteers within our communities and programs.
+BaptistCare will hold 19 events this week recognising the contribution of our volunteers within our communities and programs.
 Volunteers will also be recognised for their length of service and receive acknowledgement in the form of badges and certificates.

 Looking for a chance to improve the lives of people seeking asylum, Jeff Davies decided to join Sanctuary, becoming an important member of the volunteer team.